marijnvdwekken/HydroSim/docs/epanet.md

 ## Overview

-The script integrates an EPANET simulation with Modbus TCP communication for real-time control and monitoring of water distribution networks.
-It continuously:
+The script reads an EPANET network (.inp) file and then fetches calculated values from the EPANET network every second.
+It uses Modbus TCP communication for real-time control and monitoring of the water distribution network.
+The script continuously:

 1. Reads control values from PLCs via Modbus.
 2. Updates the EPANET simulation based on these controls.
-3. Runs hydraulic analysis steps in EPANET.
+3. Runs hydraulic analysis steps in EPANET every second to simulate a realistic scenario.
-4. Writes simulation results (e.g., flow rates, pressures) back to the PLCs.
+4. Writes simulation results (e.g., hydraulic head, pressures) back to the PLCs.

 ---